SWOOP: Top-k Similarity Joins over Set Streams: The Candidate Index

 We discuss the efficient generation of candidates in SWOOP.
 Candidates are pairs that must be inserted into the stock.
-We use an inverted list index $I$ to compute candidates.
-The keys in the index are tokens, and the list entries for a token are all valid sets in which the token appears.
-When a new set $r_i$ enters the sliding window, the lists of all tokens of $r_i$ are accessed to retrieve candidates, and index $I$ is updated.
+We use an inverted list index, the \emph{candidate index} $I$, to compute candidates.
+The keys in the index are tokens, and the values are lists of all valid sets in which the token appears.
+When a new set $r_i$ enters the sliding window, the lists of all tokens in $r_i$ are accessed to retrieve candidates, and index $I$ is updated.
 Efficient index updates are discussed in Section~\ref{sec:update_inverted_index}.

-A naive use of index $I$ offers little improvement over the baseline: only the set pairs with no overlap are avoided, and the use of inverted lists tends to cause more cache misses than the baseline.
-Instead, we introduce new filters capable of effectively pruning candidate sets that cannot contribute to the join result.
+A naive use of an inverted list index offers little improvement over the baseline: only the set pairs with no overlap are avoided, and the use of the index tends to cause more cache misses than the baseline.
+In static scenarios, all sets are known up front and are preprocessed to support efficient indexing and effective candidate filters.
+For example, the tokens within a set are sorted by increasing frequency (to favor the prefix filter~\cite{SCVGRK06}), the sets are processed and indexed in non-decreasing length order (to support the length filter~\cite{RBYMRS07,maau14}), and sets need not be removed as the index size is bound by the data size.
+In our streaming scenario, we cannot preprocess the data, and our index must support efficient updates as new sets arrive and old sets expire.
+We propose candidate filters applicable to streams that effectively prune candidate sets which cannot contribute to the join result.

 \paragraph{Filters} The \emph{positional upper bound} filter introduced in Section~\ref{sec:positional-upper-bound} is based on the lookup position $\rho$ of a token in $r_i$ with the following reasoning: if a potential candidate $r_j$ is first encountered in the $\rho$-th list, there must be at least $\rho-1$ tokens in $r_i$ that do not exist in $r_j$.
 The \emph{skyband lower bound} filter discussed in Section~\ref{sec:stock-lower-bound} is derived from the pairs that are already in the stock.
 A potential candidate pair is called \emph{irrelevant} and can be discarded if its not sufficiently similarity to be part of the top-$k$ result at any time in the future.
 We derive this minimum required similarity by inspecting the stock and taking into account the end time of the candidate pair under consideration.